sleepyhazzzel/sleepyhazzzel/README.md

 I can smoothly combine visual appeal and functionality, achieving a perfect balance.<br>
 I'm seeking a job in front-end development and design (UX & UI).<br> -->

+* Front-end Developer
+* B.A. in Industrial Design
 * 📍  Taipei, Taiwan 🇹🇼
-* B.A. in Industrial Design
-* Traveling, Free-diving, Hiking, The Legend of Zelda 🗡️🏹🛡️
+* Snowboarding, Free-diving, Hiking
-* Cat Lover
+* Cat Lover, Zelda 🗡️🏹🛡️
 <br><br>

 ## 📌 Building Projects with: